awasilyev/terraform-cloud-action/README.md

   json-vars: "[{'key': 'foo', 'value': 'bar'}, {'key': 'baz', 'value': 'guz'}]"
 ```

-Additional properties such as `sensitive` and `hcl` are also available.
+Additional properties such as `sensitive`, `hcl`, and `category` are also available.
+The `category` field can be set to `"terraform"` (default) for Terraform variables or `"env"` for environment variables.
 See the documentation on [VariableUpdateOptions](https://pkg.go.dev/github.com/hashicorp/go-tfe#VariableUpdateOptions) for details.

 ### `message`